alexfernandez/avis-telemetry/docs/install.md

 npm install
 ```

-To run it just invoke it:
+To run the server you can invoke it using the following command:

 ```
 npm start
 ```

-You should see a nice prompt, and be ready to accept requests to port 4215 by default.
+At this point you should see a nice prompt, stating it is ready to accept requests to port 4215 by default.

 ## Nginx

+Now we need to expose our new Node.js server to the outside world.
 To secure access, first install nginx:

 ```